-If you have traveled outside of CANADA, or have come into contact with a person who has traveled outside of CANADA in the past 14 days and you now have a cough OR fever, DO not visit the clinic.
+If you have come into contact with a person who has traveled outside of CANADA in the past 14 days and you now have a cough OR fever, DO not visit the clinic.
 We ask that you visit the Ottawa Public Health Website .
 They will provide you with further information.

 The situation is changing rapidly and we will keep you up to date as our policies change in line with the current guidelines we thank you for your cooperation.